AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

 but a little bit of programming proficiency is needed as a prerequisite.

+Although not necessary for this course, knowledge of a version control system is useful when programming (or writing papers with LaTeX or other text-based formats).
+The most common and powerful version control system today is git.
+To get started with git, see our list of `Git tutorials </scicomp/git>`.

-The course focuses on hands-on exercises rather than lectures.
+The course focuses on hands-on demonstrations and exercises rather than lectures.

 Introduction to Python